 “For from within, out of the heart of man, come evil thoughts, sexual immorality, theft, murder, adultery, coveting, wickedness, deceit, sensuality, envy, slander, pride, foolishness.
 All these evil things come from within, and they defile a person.” — Mark 7:21-23

-From a Christian and biblical perspective, the concept of our “heart” is that it’s where we form our beliefs and convictions.
+From a Christian and biblical perspective, the heart is the sources of our beliefs and convictions.

-Our heart issues are the deep issues of life.
-We don’t have a deeper level than the heart issues of our soul and the spirit.
+Our heart issues are the issues of life.
+Contrary to our popular notion that the “psychological realm” deals with the deepest issues of life, the bible teaches that we don’t have a deeper level of lived experience than the heart and the inner man.

-When we are dealing with the heart, we are dealing with who God says we really are!
-Even the troubling behavior patterns we are stuck in are shaped by commitments and conditions of our hearts.
+When we are dealing with the heart, we are dealing with who God says we really are.
+Even the troubling behavior patterns we are stuck in are shaped by the commitments and conditions of our hearts.

-In Jeremy Pierre’s book, The Dynamic Heart in Daily Life, he describes the importance of understanding how we must value the heart in responding well.
-“The dynamic heart responds to God, to self, to others, and to circumstances.
+In his book The Dynamic Heart in Daily Life, Jeremy Pierre describes the importance of valuing the heart in responding well: “The dynamic heart responds to God, to self, to others, and to circumstances.
 These four contexts are vital to recognize when considering a person’s experience of the world.
 The most important context of the heart’s response is God himself.”

 A. W. Tozer got it right when he said, “What comes into our minds when we think about God is the most important thing about us.”